GPT-2 – Language Models are Unsupervised Multitask Learners

 "Hello, I'm a language model, and I'm going to help you with your problem.
 I'm going to help you"

-The output is rather repetitive as already seen in ways to generate text.
-But still, it is better output than what we obtained with GPT-1.
+The output is quite repetitive as was already seen in the ways of generating texts.
+However, it is still a better output than what we obtained with GPT-1

-Architecture of the models available at Hugging Facelink image 41
+Architecture of the models available in Hugging Facelink image 41

-If we go to the Hugging Face documentation of GPT2 we can see that we have the options GPT2Model, GPT2LMHeadModel, GPT2ForSequenceClassification, GPT2ForQuestionAnswering, GPT2ForTokenClassification.
-Let's take a look at them
+If we go to the Hugging Face documentation for GPT2 we can see that we have the options GPT2Model, GPT2LMHeadModel, GPT2ForSequenceClassification, GPT2ForQuestionAnswering, GPT2ForTokenClassification.
+Let's take a look at them.

 import torch